aelskens/on-premise_cluster/README.md

 ### Tearing down the dashboard

-To remove the dashboard deployment, run the `delete_dashboard.sh` script.
+To remove the dashboard deployment, run the `dashboard_delete.sh` script.
 This will delete all resources associated with the K8s dashboard.

 </details>